amirkeren/bluemix-workshop/README.md

 1. Go to the [monitor screen](https://console.ng.bluemix.net/openwhisk/dashboard) and note the Activity Log on the right

-2. Go to the web applicaton you created in the [previous lab](https://github.com/amirkeren/bluemix-lab1) and proceed to add a new student
+2. Go to the web applicaton you deployed earlier and proceed to add a new student

 3. Refresh the Activity Log and you should see the action was triggered due to the change in the "students" DB